como-controlar-un-esp8266-con-api-rest-ajax-y-json

 Result

 Now we upload everything to our ESP8266 and run it.
-If we access the IP of the ESP8266, we will see our simple web page.
+If we access the ESP8266’s IP, we will see our simple web page.

 esp8266-json-ajax-html

-When we click on the buttons, we will see that, indeed, in the serial port the ESP8266 correctly parses the received information, and displays the variables in the serial port.
+When we press the buttons, we will see that, indeed, in the serial port the ESP8266 correctly parses the received information and displays the variables in the serial port.

 esp8266-json-ajax-serial

-On the other hand, if we click the button, we will see in the browser developer console that we receive and parse the information correctly, and that the corresponding label on the web page is updated.
+On the other hand, if we press the button, we will see in the browser’s developer console that we receive and correctly parse the information, and that the appropriate label on the web page is updated.

 esp8266-json-ajax-cliente

-This is the “correct” and clean way to turn on an LED through the web on the ESP8266.
-No more GET requests with parameters /?LED=ON or dirty stuff like that.
+This is the “correct” and clean way to turn on an LED via Web on the ESP8266.
+No dirty GET requests with parameters like /?LED=ON or things like that.

 Complicated?
-Well, I hope that if you have followed the series so far, it hasn’t been that much.
-But we can still improve!
-In the next post, we will see how to do something similar through websockets.
+Well, I hope if you’ve followed the series up to here, it hasn’t been that much.
+But we can still improve it!
+In the next post, we’ll see how to do something similar through websockets.
 See you soon!

 All the code from this post is available for download on Github.